lukauskas/marcs/README.md

 #### Prebuild

-The production images can be prebuilt from `docker-comkpose.yml` and `docker-compose.prod.yml` files:
+The production images can be prebuilt from `docker-compose.yml` and `docker-compose.prod.yml` files:

 ```
 docker-compose -f docker-compose.yml -f docker-compose.prod.yml build --force-rm --parallel
 ```

-Convenience script `prebuild_prod.sh` does the job:
+Convenience script `prebuild_prod.sh` does the job (and should be used as it sets the argumetns correctly):

 ```
-./prebuild_prod.sh
+./prebuild_prod.sh [location of marcs.for-web.tar.gz]
 ```

 The prebuilt images can be tested via